Characterizing the Feasible Payoff Set of OLG Repeated Games: Abstract

 \section{Abstract}

-We study the set of feasible payoffs of OLG repeated games with general stage games.
-Our first main result completely characterizes the set of feasible payoffs given any fixed discount factor of players and the length of interaction.
-We can use this result to obtain the feasible payoff set in closed form.
-Second, we provide a novel comparative statics of the feasible payoff set with respect to the discount factor and the length of interaction.
-Perhaps interestingly, the feasible payoff set becomes \emph{smaller} as players' discount factor becomes larger.
-In addition, we identify a necessary and sufficient condition for this monotonicity to be strict.
+We study the set of (stationary) feasible payoffs of overlapping generation repeated games that can be achieved by action sequences in which every generation of players plays the same sequence of action profiles.
+First, we completely characterize the set of feasible payoffs given any fixed discount factor of players and the length of interaction.
+This allows us to obtain the feasible payoff set in closed form.
+Second, we provide novel comparative statics of the feasible payoff set with respect to the discount factor and the length of interaction.
+Interestingly, the feasible payoff set becomes \emph{smaller} as players' discount factor becomes larger.
+Additionally, we identify a necessary and sufficient condition for this monotonicity to be strict.

-\textbf{Keywords:} Overlapping generation, repeated games
+\textbf{Keywords:} overlapping generation, repeated games

 \strut

 \textbf{JEL Classification Numbers:} C72, C73

 \onehalfspacing